How To Clean Asparagus

 Tips and Warnings

-If you don’t want to break the spears when cleaning asparagus, you can use a knife.
-Make the cut at the point where the white and green colors meet up.
+If you do not want to break the spears when cleaning asparagus, you can use a knife.
+Make the cut at the point where the white and green colors meet.
 Make sure to cut out the fibrous parts.
 To remove the skin, you can use a vegetable peeler.

 Slice about ¾ of the way down.
 Leave the tip intact.
-Just press your fingers a little into it and you’ll feel it has softened.
+Just press your fingers a little into it and you will feel it has softened.

 If the spears are thin, peeling probably won’t be necessary.
 The woodiness by the way, is caused by age.
 The vegetable has reached the point when the sugars have turned into starch.